Rules

 III.

-3. When a requested object is available in the form of microfilm or digital copy, the original may be made available only in justified cases.
+3. In instances where a requested object exists in microfilm or digital format, access to the original will be granted only in warranted situations.

-7. Orders are fulfilled during the operating hours of the Departments’ storerooms, no later than one hour before the reading room closes.
+7. Orders will be processed within the operating hours of the Departments’ storage areas, with completion no later than one hour before the reading room’s closing time.

 IV.

-1. When using special collections, the user must observe the following rules:
+1. When accessing special collections, users are required to adhere to the following rules:

-2. b. the object must be laid flat on the table, and if the structure prevents such laying, use supports, wedge-shaped pads or desks, provided by the librarian on duty;
+2. ensure the object lies flat on the table.
+If its structure prevents this, utilize supports, wedge-shaped pads, or desks provided by the librarian on duty;

-6. before working with an object, the user should remove jewelry (bracelets, rings, pendants, etc.) that may damage the structure of library materials and items of clothing (scarves, neckerchiefs, etc.) that may touch the surface of the object;
+6. prior to working with an object, remove any jewelry (bracelets, rings, pendants, etc.) that might harm the library materials’ structure, as well as any clothing items (scarves, neckerchiefs, etc.) that might touch the object’s surface.;

-7. it is forbidden to interfere with the structure of the objects and damage them by bending pages, corners, underlining, gluing, placing note cards and other objects on the object or its protective mounting, etc..;
+7. prohibited actions include altering the structure of the objects by bending pages, corners, underlining, gluing, placing note cards, or any other objects onto the object or its protective mounting;

-8. in loose materials, the order of the cards must not be changed.
-Any comments on the order of the cards should be reported to the librarian on duty;
+8. in loose materials, maintain the original order of cards.
+Any proposed changes to the card sequence should be communicated to the librarian on duty for consideration;

-9. notes should be made only outside the surface of the library material with a pencil or electronic device.
-The use of pens, pens, highlighters and markers, etc., is prohibited;
+9. limit note-taking to areas outside the library material using a pencil or electronic device.
+The usage of pens, markers, highlighters, and similar items is not permitted;

-11. bags, backpacks and outer garments must be left in the checkroom on Level 0 or in the lockers located in front of the Departments.
+11. bags, backpacks, and outerwear should be stored either in the cloakroom on Level 0 or in the lockers positioned in front of the Departments.

-2. Particularly valuable library materials should be browsed with gloves designed for working with library materials.
-The decision to use gloves is made by the librarian on duty.
+2. When handling particularly valuable library materials, gloves designed for working with such materials may be required.
+The decision to use gloves will be determined by the librarian on duty.

-3. The user bears full material responsibility for the object entrusted to him.
-Any damage or shortage must be reported immediately to the librarian on duty.
+3. Users are wholly responsible for the materials entrusted to them.
+Any damage or shortage must be promptly reported to the librarian on duty.

-4. It is not allowed to take the provided objects outside the reading rooms.
+4. It is strictly prohibited to remove provided objects from the reading rooms.

-5. In matters not covered by these regulations, decisions regarding the availability of original objects and handheld books are made by the head of the relevant Department or the librarian on duty.
+5. For matters not explicitly covered by these regulations, decisions concerning the accessibility of original objects and handheld books are at the discretion of the head of the relevant Department or the librarian on duty.

 V.Reproduction of collections

-1. Objects belonging to the special collections category may be photographed with the user’s own equipment (digital camera, tablet or smartphone, etc.) with flash and sound turned off.
-Users are not allowed to use their own scanners or other devices that require contact with the object.
+1. Items categorized under special collections can be photographed by users using their personal equipment (such as a digital camera, tablet, or smartphone) with the flash and sound turned off.
+However, users are prohibited from using their own scanners or any devices that require direct contact with the object.

-2. Special care must be taken when copying objects with the user’s own equipment.
-Objects may be photographed only in the place indicated by the librarian on duty and under his supervision.
+2. Careful attention must be paid when copying objects using personal equipment.
+Photography is permitted only in the designated area as directed by the librarian on duty and under their supervision.

 4. Photocopies of special collections are not made.

 VI.
-Lending of special collections outside the library.
+Lending of special collections beyond the library premises.

 Regulations for the use of the pick-up locker of the University of Warsaw Library

-1. The Regulations set out the terms and conditions for the use of the pick-up locker owned by the University of Warsaw Library, hereinafter referred to as BUW.
+1. The Regulations specify the terms and conditions governing the use of the pick-up locker owned by the University of Warsaw Library (referred to as BUW hereinafter) .

 2. The pick-up locker may be used by users who:

-1. have a valid library card with the expiration date not shorter than the system-imposed due date for returning the ordered book,
+1. possess a valid library card with an expiration date that exceeds the system-imposed due date for returning the ordered book,

-2. do not have any obligations towards BUW or other UW libraries (fines, keeping borrowed books beyond the due date, blocked account),
+2. have no outstanding obligations to BUW or other UW libraries, such as fines, retaining borrowed books past the due date, or a blocked account,

-3. have the right to borrow books outside BUW (paragraph 6 of the Regulations for Accessing BUW Collections),
+3. hold the privilege to borrow books outside BUW, as detailed in paragraph 6 of the Regulations for Accessing BUW Collections,

-4. have an adequate number of free spaces on their library account (not less than the number of copies ordered to the pick-up locker).
+4. maintain an adequate number of available spaces on their library account, not fewer than the number of copies ordered for pick-up at the locker..

 3. Only orders for books from the UW Libraries Online Catalogue with the location “BUW Magazyn” (Closed Stacks) with the status “Available”, are delivered to the pick-up locker.